churchlab/aws-utils/README.md

         sudo chown -R ubuntu:ubuntu /data

-Now you can do `aws s3 sync` etc. Just let your code know where you mounted.
+Now you can do `aws s3 sync` etc to the mounted location.
+Remember to update your code to point to your newly mounted path.

+**NOTE**: If you're keeping the attached EBS between boots, you'll have to remount on boot up, or update the `/etc/fstab` file to automatically mount on boot by adding the following line.
+You should also make a backup of fstab (`cp /etc/fstab /etc/fstab.org`) before you edit it just in case:

+        /dev/xvdg /data ext4  defaults,nofail 0 2

 ## Sync data from s3 to EC2 instance